fmalmeida/MpGAP/docs/quickstart.md

 1. long reads assembly
 2. polishing with long reads models
-3. polishing with short reads with Pilon
+3. polishing using short reads with Pilon and Polypolish

 Please see the [samplesheet](samplesheet.md#) and [manual](manual.md#) reference pages for more information.